Who We Are

 (The unruly crowd of PostDocs, PhDs, Master students occasionally manages to disturb the professorial ongoings.)

 - Céline Marie Løken Cunen (from August 2014), with Nils LH and Bo Lindqvist as supervisors: She will work on methodological aspects concerning the use of confidence distributions for combination of information from different sources.
 The project will also involve an application in evolutionary biology, concerning the estimation of the diversification rate in groups of species over evolutionary time.
 Céline has a bachelor's degree in biology and a master's degree in applied statistics, both from the Norwegian University of Life Sciences.
+During her active PhD years she has already given talks on three different continents, and her work on the Wars of the Roses has been picked up in a dozen languages.
 She plays the cello in the University Symphony Orchestra.

 - Sam-Erik Walker (from October 2014), with Nils LH as main supervisor: He will work on using robust and computationally convenient M-estimators for focussed statistical inference in various contexts.
 The project will also involve an application in ensemble based probabilistic forecasting of air pollution for Oslo.
 Sam-Erik has a bachelor's degree in computer science and a master's degree in statistics, both from the University of Oslo.
 He has more than 25 years of work experience from the Norwegian Institute for Air Research (NILU).